w-A-L-L-e/redactietool/README.md

     `$ make test`

-5. Run the web application in optimal mode for benchmarking :
+5. To run the web application in production mode use this make command :

    `$ make server`